Queue (hairstyle): Other queues

-In the United States Army, the order to remove all queues was issued on 30 April 1801 by Major General James Wilkinson.
+In the United States Army, queues or pigtails had been worn since the Revolutionary War (1775–1783) until 1801.
+The order to remove all queues was issued on 30 April 1801 by Major General James Wilkinson.
 The order was highly unpopular with both officers and men, leading to several desertions and threats of resignation.
 One senior officer, Lieutenant Colonel Thomas Butler, was eventually court-martialled in 1803 for failing to cut his hair.

+In 1817 during a period known as the Era of Good Feelings, president James Monroe, the last U.S. president who was a Revolutionary War veteran, went on a country-wide Great Goodwill Tour.
+On the tour he donned a Revolutionary War officer's uniform and tied his long, powdered hair in a queue according to the old-fashioned style of the 18th century.